FIRE-3DV: Framework-Independent Rendering Engine for 3D Graphics using Vulkan: Methodology

 \subsubsection{Anti-Aliasing}

-AMBF-Vulkan employs two techniques to reduce visual artifacts caused by under-sampling the scene (see Figure \ref{fig:Anti-Aliasing}).
+FIRE-3DV employs two techniques to reduce visual artifacts caused by under-sampling the scene (see Figure \ref{fig:Anti-Aliasing}).
 These techniques differ in the types of aliasing they target, as well as the stage of rendering they are implemented in, and we combine them to improve image quality further.

 Multisample Anti-Aliasing (MSAA) allows for additional sampling per pixel with little performance cost.
 Rather than shading each additional sample, as with Supersampling Anti-Aliasing, additional samples are only shaded if the triangle they intersect is not oversampled within the pixel.
-Before beginning the main render pass, AMBF-Vulkan submits a multisample draw and depth image, along with an additional resolve draw and depth image, and the GPU will automatically handle the rest.
+Before beginning the main render pass, FIRE-3DV submits a multisample draw and depth image, along with an additional resolve draw and depth image, and the GPU will automatically handle the rest.

 Fast Approximate Anti-Aliasing (FXAA)\cite{jimenez2011filtering} is a post-processing technique that reduces aliasing without any extra sampling of the scene.
 Using high changes of luminance from nearby pixels, the algorithm detects edges of geometry and subsequently blends along the edge.
 Visual improvements are minor compared to MSAA but are still worth including due to the technique's low computational cost.